mocatfrio/database/README.md

-# Let's Learn Database!
+# Let's learn Database!

-**Welcome!**
+**Hi! 😸 **

-Whether you're a curious beginner or a seasoned developer, this repository is your companion for mastering databases.
-We offer a collection of resources, tutorials, and hands-on exercises to help you become proficient in crafting efficient database queries.
+Whether you're a curious beginner or an experienced developer, this repository is your companion for mastering databases.
+We have a collection of resources, tutorials, and hands-on exercises related to databases.

-Let's have fun querying databases!
+Let's have fun!

 ## Documentation